marksteve/robattler/README.md

 1. HP - Opponent has only 10 HP left, I should program my robot to move more aggressively.
 2. AP - Opponent has been conserving AP.
 This means he is a heavy blocker or counter-hitter.
 I must find holes in his defense or use my laser more.
 3. Distance - Opponent is 3 tiles away.
 Should expend AP on closing the gap.
+4. Position - current tile opponen is in.
+Useful for finding out if near a wall/back to the wall.

 ###The Future

 The vision for Robattler is to make educational games fun again.
 It will be to be highly customizable (create your own moves) using limb rotation.
 You will be able to battle other players AI via a VS Mode, tweak your own bot in Program Mode, fight random stock AI and occasionally some other players' AI in Arcade Mode, a profile page for your win/lose/draw rate and of course a leaderboard.

 We plan to continue development of this game after the hackathon because we had a heck of a lot of fun programming it despite being up in the mountains for a company outing, multiple power outages and threats from typhoon Ruby.

 We think this thing could be a hella lotta fun once polished.